kcybulski/prosody-modules/mod_alias/README.markdown

 actually want to do.

-This doesn't require any special support on other clients or servers, just the ability to recieve messages.
+This doesn't require any special support on other clients or servers, just the ability to receive messages.

 Configuration
 =============